nikonee/echarts-bmap/README.md

 # echarts-bmap

-### When use echarts with bmap extension, disable bmap click event.
+### When using echarts with bmap extension, disable the bmap click event.